‘PUBG’ Creator Talks Going From Being On Welfare To Creating Billion-Dollar Game

 Things didn’t really take off for Greene until a few years later.
 In 2016, South Korean game company Bluehole, which is now known as Krafton Game Union, reached out to Greene about developing his own battle royale title, which later became PlayerUnknown’s Battlegrounds (PUBG).
 After launching PUBG, Greene said he had no idea how successful the game would become.

 “I remember seeing the number of sales just constantly going up and up and up, and it just wouldn’t stop and it wouldn’t slow down.
-In fact it got quicker,” he told CNBC Make It.
+In fact it got quicker,” he told CNBC.

 “It was such a massive growth that it didn’t really sink in, and I don’t think it really has, so it’s kept us all quite grounded.”